Helping boards work better

 - Receive board training and support from experts and nonprofit peers in our community?

-Get On Board fellows will be assigned to boards based on passion for issues and skill set match.
-Fellows will serve 5-6 month exploratory terms, with the hope that they will continue as full members following the completion of the program in June, 2013.
+Get On Board fellows will be assigned to boards as non-voting members based on passion for issues and skill set match.
+Fellows will serve six-month exploratory terms (Nov 2013 - May 2014), with the hope that they will continue as full members following the completion of the program in May, 2014.

 Other Board Trainings

 For those just getting started, we have created Boarding 101, a low-cost half-day introduction to board roles and responsibilities.
 For seasoned officers seeking advanced training, we offer Partners in Nonprofit Leadership, a full-day training designed to bring executive directors and board leaders into strategic alignment.
 Please contact Kate Jellema if you would like to bring either of these workshops to your town.

 Please sign up for the Red Clover, our program e-newsletter, to stay informed of all our offerings.